Basal cell carcinoma

-- BCCs occasionally recur at the same site, but they can be treated again by the same or a different method.
+- BCCs may recur at the same site (particularly if initial pathology report suggests incomplete removal), but they can be treated again by the same or a different method.
 The highest cure rates are obtained by Mohs surgery.

 - Metastatic BCC refers to BCC that has spread to the lymph glands and other organs.
 It is extremely rare but may be ultimately fatal.